 7. Where material is displayed in approved areas:-

 - it is recommended that material should not normally be displayed more than five days earlier than the event to which it relates.
 This need not apply strictly to major events operating an advance booking office system; and

 - it is required that all material is removed no later than two days after the event to which it relates, and disposed of in a proper manner.
 (In this context it should be noted that the University has a "ClearBag" scheme for recycling clean and used paper.)

 8. Distributors of leaflets and handbills will be held responsible for clearing any which subsequently become litter or for meeting the cost of clearing any such litter.

 9. The University has a "Clear Bag" arrangement for recycling clean printed paper, and organisers of events should be encouraged to recycle posters and similar material: sacks for this purpose can be collected from the Caretaker's Office at either the University Office or the Science Laboratories.

-10. When booking a venue for an event in University or College facilities or when arranging an event or election under the auspices of DSU, DUAU (under review), DUS, a JCR or other student bodies, individuals will be required to sign an agreement to the effect that:
+10. When booking a venue for an event in University or College facilities or when arranging an event or election under the auspices of Durham Students' Union, DUAU (under review), DUS, a JCR or other student bodies, individuals will be required to sign an agreement to the effect that:

 (a) They have read this Code of Practice and agree to observe it;